Dyson Supersonic Hair Dryer review

 As someone with long, thick hair, getting it dry after a wash can take quite a lot of time.
 As well as being pretty lazy, I’m also conscious of how much heat I use on it so I tend to stick my wet hair up in a towel and get on with my day.
 The Dyson Supersonic, however, had me intrigued.

-The first thing I noticed when unpacking my Supersonic was how sleek, attractive and how almost futuristic it looks, not something I ever thought I’d say about a hairdryer.
-It’s also relatively compact and lightweight, weighing just 650g without any attachments added.
+The first thing I noticed when unpacking my Supersonic was how sleek, attractive and how futuristic it looks, not something I ever thought I’d say about a hairdryer.
+It’s also relatively compact, lightweight and very easy to hold, weighing just 650g without any attachments added.

 While most hairdryers can be a bit heavy and awkward to hold after a while, mainly due to their motor sitting in the head of the dryer, the Supersonic’s motor sits instead in its handle, making it “engineered for balance”, according to Dyson.
 This is because the centre of mass being so close to the hand ensures better balance, something that is certainly noticeable when using the Supersonic.